slpixe/py-book/README.md

 The application includes a `render.yaml` configuration file that specifies:
 - Build command: `pip install -r requirements.txt`
 - Start command: `gunicorn api:app`
+- Runtime: Python
 - Environment variables setup
-- Python version requirement

 To deploy on Render:
 1. Connect your repository to Render
 2. Render will automatically detect the `render.yaml` configuration
-3. Set your `SECRET_KEY` in the Render dashboard environment variables
-4. Deploy the application
+3. Deploy the application

 The application will automatically:
-- Use Python 3.11
+- Use Python runtime
 - Run in production mode
 - Listen on port 80
 - Use the correct FLASK_APP setting